*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Whether it is worthwhile to buy a more expensive record player or not is ultimately a personal decision that you have to determine for yourself.

-Some Victrola models will shorten the lifespan of your records but being that many records last 40-50 years already it is hard to know exactly how much a cheaper player shortens that span.
+Some Victrola models will shorten the lifespan of your records but being that many records last 40-50 years already it is hard to know exactly how much a cheap turntable shortens that span.

 It is important to remember that the cheaper a record player you buy is the worse your sound quality will be.
 If you plan on collecting records for the rest of your life it might be worthwhile to buy a player that is more expensive rather than getting a $50 Victrola model and dealing with possible issues and worse sound quality for years to come.